 Two additional recommendations may also add to the changes of treatment success.
 For patients using anti-seizure medicine, the use of valproic acid (Depakote) is advisable as there are meaningful data that its property of being an inhibitor of histone de-acetylase improves clinical outcome.
-This assumes, of course, that Depakote is as effective as the alternative medicines in controlling seizures.
-In a similar vein, for patients needing antiemetic medication, marijuana is advisable, Not only does sit avoid the constipation problem caused by the standard drugs (Zofran and Kytril), it appears to have anti-tumor properties in its own right.
+This assumes, of course, that Depakote is as effective as the alternative medicines in controlling seizures and has acceptable side effects.
+In a similar vein, for patients needing anti-emetic medication, marijuana is advisable, Not only does sit avoid the constipation problem caused by the standard drugs (Zofran and Kytril), it appears to have anti-tumor properties in its own right.

 Finally, it is clear that the immune system is important, and that agents which activate the immune system should be helpful.
 Both melatonin and PSK fall in this category.
-POLY ICLC should also be helpful (with little toxicity), assuming it receives FDA approval.
+POLY ICLC should also be helpful (with little toxicity), assuming it becomes generally available.